ShadowNode/shadownode.github.io/content/home/guides/chunkloaders.md

 #### Checking your Balance

-To check the number of chunks you have and may use on 1.16 servers you can run the following command to see your current chunkloaders `/ifcilt balance`
+To check the number of chunks you have and may use on 1.16 servers you can run the following command to see your current chunkloaders `/ificlt balance`

 ![Balance](../../../assets/images/ificlt/ificlt_balance.png)

 #### Creating Chunkloaders

 To create a chunkloader in 1.16 servers you will now need a physical block to do so as well as a blaze rod.
 The block that you need depends on the type of loader you have.
-The following blocks are used for the following type of loaders:
+The following blocks are used for the following type of loaders by default:

 * Always Online - Diamond Block
-* Online Only - Iron Block
+* Online Only - Gold Block

+{{% notice note %}}

+Please note that these blocks can change per pack.
+You can also view the current blocks for your pack by typing `/ificlt info`.

+{{% /notice %}}

 Once you place the correct block in the chunk you wish to load (or radius load) you need to right click it with a Blaze Rod.
 If you have enough free chunk loaders you can create a radius chunk loader by right clicking the chunk loader block again.
 Please note that you can only assign a radius up to the maximum amount of chunk loaders you have and not larger than a radius of 4 per chunk loader.
 Once you are happy with your chunk loader set up shift-right click it to activate the loader.
 ![Placing a chunk loader](../../../assets/images/ificlt/ificlt_alwaysonline_prompt.png)